guydunigo/balthazar/Readme.md

 ## Balthacli

 The command-line tool to run the node and interact with the network.
+It serves as an interface to **Balthalib** for the command-line and contains only code for this purpose.

 ## Balthalib

-Contains and regroups all the base elements to use the network.
+Contains and regroups all the base elements to use the network found in the libraries given here underneath.

 ## Balthastore